BABrandes/Observables/CONTRIBUTING.md

 # Contributing to Observables

-Thank you for your interest in contributing to the Observables library!
-This document provides guidelines and information for contributors.
+We love your input!
+We want to make contributing to Observables as easy and transparent as possible, whether it's:

+- Reporting a bug
+- Discussing the current state of the code
+- Submitting a fix
+- Proposing new features
+- Becoming a maintainer

-## Getting Started
+## Development Setup

 ### Prerequisites
-- Python 3.10 or higher
+- Python 3.12 or higher
 - Git
-- pip
+- pip (or conda)

 ### Development Setup